 \begin{enumerate} \item Generate $M$ single peak Lorentzian distribution functions independently with various standard deviations. \item Sum and then normalize the heights of those Lorentzian curves within range $[0, 1]$.
 We denote the result distribution as $\bm{x}_{\textsf{sim}}$. \item Multiply $\bm{x}_{\textsf{sim}}$ with the response matrix $\bm{R}$ to produce the encoded signal $\bm{y}_{\textsf{sim}} = \bm{R} \bm{x}_{\textsf{sim}}$. \end{enumerate}

 Specifically, in the first step, each (Lorentzian) peak is characterized by three parameters: the mean $\mu$, the width constant $\gamma$, and the intensity constant $I$.
-The parameters corresponds to the peak location, spectral width, and intensity magnitude, respectively.
+The parameters correspond to the peak location, spectral width, and intensity magnitude, respectively.
 Each parameter is sampled i.i.d uniformly from a set of ranges to be chosen to match the specific characteristics of the spectrometer device.
-For our device, the ranges are $\mu \in [0,205]$, $\gamma \in [15,20]$ and $I \in [0.25,1]$ respectively.
+Under our problem setting, the ranges are set to $\mu \in [0,205]$, $\gamma \in [15,20]$ and $I \in [0.25,1]$ respectively.

 \paragraph{Challenges in Deploying Trained Models on Real Data.} Equation \eqref{eq:problem_statement} is a simplified model of the actual spectroscopy system.
-As such, the procedure in the previous section for generating simulated spectral signals $\bm{x}_{\textsf{sim}}$ and their corresponding encoded signals $\bm{y}_{\textsf{sim}}$ may produce distributions that differs from the distribution of real encoded signals $\bm{y}_{\textsf{real}}$.
-This may be attributed to the circuit design in reality may introduce diverse types of unknown noise into the system resulting in this distributional difference between real and simulated data.
-When applying machine learning algorithms, this difference, or ``domain gap'', could cause degraded performance.
+As such, the procedure in the previous section for generating simulated spectral signals $\bm{x}_{\textsf{sim}}$ and their corresponding encoded signals $\bm{y}_{\textsf{sim}}$ may produce distributions that differ from the distribution of real encoded signals $\bm{y}_{\textsf{real}}$.
+This may be attributed to the circuit design, which, in reality, may introduce diverse types of unknown noise into the system, resulting in this distributional difference between real and simulated data.
+When applying machine learning algorithms, this difference, or ``domain shift'', could cause degraded performance.

-We illustrate this in \Cref{fig:comparison-with-kim2022compressive}, where we train a model exclusively on simulated which can successfully reconstruct spectrum given simulated data as input.
+We illustrate this in \Cref{fig:comparison-with-kim2022compressive}, where we train a model exclusively on simulated data that can successfully reconstruct the spectrum given simulated data as input.
 However, the model's performance degrades significantly on real-world data, even when the real-world and simulated data appear visually similar.
 Detailed empirical evidences are discussed in Section~\ref{subsec:diss_domain_gap}.